Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q82.
 What parameters are required to be passed to a class constructor?

-// Here they haven't mentioned any specific language so let's consider all languages.
+`Here they haven't mentioned any specific language so let's consider all languages.`

 - [ ] reference to subclass // References to subclass are never required as you can simply Initialize subclass & use their object.
 - [ ] reference to base class // References to the base class are not required in Java, Javascript & Python